Warning: Really, really weird workouts below

 Of course, there is also a hitch when it comes to pulling off this workout—balance.
 Quite sure at least once in your life you already tried walking or running backwards or have already seen a person stumble or trip while doing it.

-While there are risks to going barefoot when you run outside, removing your workout shoes inside the gym might benefit you more than you expected it to.
-Going barefoot when doing familiar exercises like squats, deadlifts, kettlebell swings, yoga, HIIT, and such can strengthen the small stabilizing muscles of the feet, which improves overall balance. “’Podiatrists will make exercises specific to each patient, but some exercises are suitable for anyone who wants to increase foot strength and flexibility,” said podiatrist and podiatric surgeon Emma Supple, who added that podiatrists have long been recommending foot exercise.
+While there are risks to going barefoot when you run outside, removing your workout shoes inside the gym might benefit you more than you expect it to.
+Going barefoot when doing familiar exercises like squats, deadlifts, kettlebell swings, yoga, and HIIT can strengthen the small stabilizing muscles of the feet, which improves overall balance. “’Podiatrists will make exercises specific to each patient, but some exercises are suitable for anyone who wants to increase foot strength and flexibility,” said podiatrist and podiatric surgeon Emma Supple, who added that podiatrists have long been recommending foot exercises.

 Who would have thought that by just hanging upside down you can actually reap tons of health benefits?
-Inversion workout is a type of exercise that can help you stretch and lengthen your spine, but it can also help reduce stress, back pain, improve focus, brain function, leg and core strength, flexibility of joints, posture, and can even make you taller.
+Inversion workout is a type of exercise that can help you stretch and lengthen your spine, but it can also help reduce stress and back pain as well as improve focus, brain function, leg and core strength, flexibility of joints, posture.

 However, inversion workout isn’t for everyone.
 It’s not recommended for people with high blood pressure and spinal instability as it had been found to “increase the blood pressure and pressure behind the eye in healthy people.”